 Notes: Tips on creating a compelling and successful mentoring program.

 - Review the applications thoroughly to ensure only dedicated and qualified candidates are accepted into the program.

 - Organize program-wide events to allow for networking opportunities with all participants.

 - Provide a guide to mentorship participants clearly detailing the goals of the program, overview of the team format, expectations, all program-wide events, and examples of team meeting ideas.

 - Maintain constant communication with the groups to ensure they are communicating and organizing team meetings.

 - Establish a dedicated committee to organize the program and plan events.

 Mentor A Planning Student (MAPS)

-Get Florida Chapter Tips
+Get MAPS Tips

-Process: Mentor volunteers are sought through the Section.
+Process: Mentor volunteers are sought through the section.
 The completed application is reviewed by the MAPS coordinators who makes the matches.
 MAPS program typically begins in October and culminates at the end of April.
 The structure for each mentoring experience is flexible but there are some minimum requirements that must be met.
 Each year, the MAPS programs are offered at Florida State University through the Capital Area Section and the University of South Florida through the APA Florida Sun Coast Section.